Boundary behavior of special cohomology classes arising from the Weil representation: Global complexes, theta series, and the global restriction

 be the theta series associated to one fixed component of $\varphi^V_{nq,\ell'}$.
 For the purposes of studying the restriction to $e'(\underline{P})$, we can assume $g'=1$ (since it intertwines with the restriction) and also $g= a(\mathbf{t}) \in A$ (since $g$ varies in a Siegel set and by Lemma~\ref{mixedformulas}).
-Then by Poisson summation we have
+It also suffices to assume